MicrosoftDocs/memdocs/sccm/core/misc/eula/third-party-notices.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS-IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-**END OF Common Library for Hyak Code Generator 1.0.1 NOTICES AND INFORMATION**
+**END OF Common Library for Hyak Code Generator 1.0.1 and 1.1.3 NOTICES AND INFORMATION**